Mattlavelle966/C-BOT/README.md

 Each key-down and key-up event is faithfully reproduced, ensuring your macro behaves exactly as recorded whether for testing, automation, or accessibility.

 ---
+## Contributing

+Contributions are welcome! and appreciated

+If you’d like to contribute:
+1. **Fork** the repository
+2. **Create a new branch** for your feature or fix(recommended)
+3. **Commit** your changes with clear, descriptive messages
+4. **Open a pull request** describing what you’ve added or improved

+### Areas of Interest
+- Improving input accuracy and event timing
+- Expanding mouse integration
+- Building a cross-platform CLI front-end
+- Developing a modular library interface for other applications(Currently Underway)
+- Implement `<stdbool.h>` and replace `int runnning`--

+All contributions should follow a clean, minimal C style keep dependencies light and the project portable ideally using the currently included headers if possible.

+Please test any changes under both **Windows** and **Wine** enviroments but atleast **Wine** at the minumum if you expect your PR to be merged.

+---

 ## Build Instructions